khalid-hussain/editorial-project-template/README.md

 The citation style is [Chicago fullnote (shortitle subsequent)];
 It is preferred over styles which used “Ibid.” for subsequent mentions because it is inconvenient for digital formats such as EPUB3.
 It also allows adding other content to the footnote along with the reference.

+This should only be used if the book is to be re-edited, otherwise, reference content should just be copied as is.

 ## Starting checklist